-a) Where I have conveyed any personal cosets to my Tribe, the following exclusionary principle shall apply.
-If (at the time of my denoise and when this Will comes into force) the Tribe is still under the control of Silvia Barley or her relative(s), theo my assets shall remain in my estate until such time as she is replaced by the rightful, lineal descendant as defined herein under section b (Inherstance OF (ribal Audiomy a)) If the probate of the Will is required by lawful authority before such recover of tribal authority, then such assets are willed to the Executor to be retained personally until at the discretion of the Executor, the assets may be re-conveyed back to the Tribe
+a) Where I have conveyed my personal assets to my Tribe, the following exclusionary principle shall apply.
+If (at the time of my demise and when this Will comes into force) the Tribe is still under the control of Silvia Burley or her relative(s), then my assets shall remain in my estate until such time as she is replaced by the rightful, lineal descendant as defined herein under section 6 (Inheritance Of Tribal Authority).
+If the probate of the Will is required by lawful authority before such recover of tribal authority, then such assets are willed to the Executor to be retained personally until, at the discretion of the Executor, the assets may be re-conveyed back to the Tribe.